Rayan84/flowers-scraper/README.md

 * Clone this repository to your local drive
 * Open your CLI
 * Navigate to the cloned folder
-* Type in Ruby bin/main.rb
+* Type in: Ruby bin/main.rb
 * Follow the instructions on the application